ZunashImran/PowerBI_Project/README.md

 # PowerBI_Project
-Prpject for Power BI Contest at Mathematics Department
+Project for Power BI Contest at Mathematics Department